 Tips & Tricks for Making the Best Cookies

 Here are some tips and tricks for making the very best white chocolate macadamia nut cookies.
 They’ll help ensure you get soft, buttery cookies that melt-in-your-mouth.

 - Measure carefully.
 I’m sure you already know this, but baking is part art and part science.
 As such, it’s important to measure your ingredients accurately.
 To do so, spoon and level your dry ingredients into the measuring cup.
 Don’t scoop it from the container because you’ll risk packing the cup with too much.

 - Don’t add the sugars equally.
 Instead, add more brown than white sugar for this recipe.
 It’s the brown sugar that gives cookies their moist and chewy consistency.

 - Use unsalted butter.
 It’s hard to determine the amount of salt in salted butter.
 If you have no choice but to use salted butter, subtract 1/2 teaspoon of salt from the recipe.
 Also, be sure you’re using real butter.
 Trust me.
 It makes a difference.

 - Use room temperature eggs and butter.
 Allow your eggs and butter to naturally reach room temperature for best results.
 Doing so will yield light and airy cookies.

 - Chill your cookie dough before cooking.
 Allow your batter to rest in the fridge for a few minutes before placing it in the oven.
-Chilling the dough will avoid that unwanted cookie spreading.
-Not too long, though, or else your cookies will be flat.
-Baking soda causes your cookies to rise, but it won’t take effect if you don’t bake it soon enough.
+Chilling the dough will avoid unwanted cookie spreading.
+Don’t leave them too long, though, or your cookies will be flat.

 - Roast your nuts.
 Roasted nuts offer so much more flavor and aroma than raw ones.
 Take your cookies to an entirely new level by roasting the macadamias before adding it to the mix.